chvolow24/jackdaw/README.md

 <kbd>r</kbd> : **start or stop recording**<br>

-When you hit <kbd>r</kbd>, audio recording will begin on all [activated](#activating-deactivating-tracks) tracks -- or, if no tracks are activated, on the currently selected track.
+When you hit <kbd>r</kbd>, audio recording will begin on all [activated](#activating-deactivating-tracks) tracks, or, if no tracks are activated, on the currently selected track.
 Clips are created on each of these tracks beginning at the current playhead position.
 When you stop recording, these clips will be populated with the audio data you just recorded.

 You can record from multiple audio devices at once, simply by setting different inputs on different tracks, activating each of those tracks, and hitting <kbd>r</kbd>.